pivotal/docs-tap/aws-services/tutorials/working-with-aws-services.hbs.md

 **Target user roles**:      Application Operator, Application Developer<br />
 **Complexity**:             Basic<br />
 **Estimated time**:         15 minutes<br />
-**Topics covered**:         AWS, RDS, PostgreSQL, Classes, Claims<br />
+**Topics covered**:         AWS, RDS, PostgreSQL, MySQL, Classes, Claims<br />
-**Learning outcomes**:      An understanding of how to work with RDS PostgreSQL instances on Tanzu Application Platform using the AWS Services package<br />
+**Learning outcomes**:      An understanding of how to work with RDS PostgreSQL and MySQL instances on Tanzu Application Platform using the AWS Services package<br />

 ## <a id="discover-services"></a> Step 1: Discover the list of available AWS services